 With structures mostly made of wood and thatch and open hearths for cooking, fires were a constant worry in both villages and larger cities.
 A single errant spark could spread rapidly, turning entire settlements to ash in no time.

-Lack of organized fire-fighting efforts left people mostly at the mercy of the flames.
+The lack of organized firefighting efforts left people mostly at the mercy of the flames.
 Losing your home and possessions to a fire could be an insurmountable setback from which it was almost impossible to recover.

 16. Wild Animals Were a Legitimate Danger